calccrypto/Encryptions/README.md

     Modes of Operation:
         Only the general ideas of how each Mode of Operation works is used.
-        If any of the included algorithm has a specific method of runing under a certain Mode of Operaion, it was probably not programmed.
+        If any of the included algorithm has a specific method of running under a certain Mode of Operation, it was probably not programmed.

         The default Initialization Vector is just a series of 0s.